Coexchangeable process modelling for uncertainty quantification in joint climate reconstruction: The coexchangeable process model

-where $\phi(X_{i,j})$ is a matrix with $k$ columns representing known basis functions of $X_{i,j}$.
-The choice to model $\mathcal{M}(X_{i,j}, \beta_i)$ linear in $\beta_i$ is not required by the theory but it allows for natural specification of the inner product space and leads to sufficiency arguments (discussed below) that aid computation.
-To complete the analogy with a Bayesian hierarchical model, we impose second order exchangeability over the random vectors $\beta_1, \beta_2, \dots$ so that
+where $\mathcal{R}^{i}_{\bY}$ is some associated residual term.
+A simple example to consider is where $\bX^{i}$ and $\bY^{i}$ represent temporal observations at a single location, $\phi(\bX^i) = \bX^i$ and $\bbeta^i$ is a scalar.
+This simply models $\bX^{i}$ and $\bY^{i}$ as scalar multiples of each other, where the multiplier is simulation dependent.
+Such examples are common when modelling emergent constraints in climate modelling.
+Note, the choice to model $\mathcal{M}(\bX^i, \bbeta^i)$ linear in $\bbeta^i$ is not required by the theory but it allows for natural specification of the inner product space and leads to sufficiency arguments, discussed below, that aid computation.
+To complete the analogy with a Bayesian hierarchical model, we impose second order exchangeability over $\bbeta^1, \bbeta^2, \dots$ so that